FINANCIAL AID FOR DEGREE COMPLETION

 More than 60% of BVU undergraduate students receive federal grant aid, and more than 80% of Iowa residents receive state grant aid.

 Undergraduates who receive the full allotment of federal and state aid can receive more than $11,000 in free grant aid per year.
 Well over 50% of BVU students are eligible for some kind of grant aid.

 Grants are funds that do not have to be repaid.
 Federal, state, National Guard, education grants, and more are available for BVU students.

 ITG is available to eligible residents of Iowa attending private institutions, based on financial need, for undergraduate study.

-Loans are made to students at low interest rates and must be repaid, but generally payments are not due until the student has completed his or her education or ceases at least half-time enrollment.Learn more about loans.
+Loans are made to students at low interest rates that need to be repaid, but generally payments are not due until the student has completed his or her education.

 All programs are approved for the G.I.
 Bill and Yellow Ribbon Program.